 A high powered blender is preferred, but you can use any blender, just observe and blend in a couple batches if needed.
 Don’t overfill your blender and make sure the lid is on securely.

-Pour blended soup back to the same pot over medium heat.
+Add Soup Back To Pot on Stovetop.
+Pour blended soup back to pot over medium heat.

+Cook Tortellini In Soup.
 When soup is nice and hot, add 20 ounces (about 5 cups) fresh tortellini to the liquid.
 Cover with a lid and cook for 6-7 minutes until al dente.
 Be very careful to not overcook your tortellini.
 I typically undercook for about 1 minute less than the package says since the pasta will continue to cook in the hot soup.
-Once tortellini is cooked, reduce heat to very low and simmer.

 Can I Use Different Pasta?